With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 • Spleen.

-There is no cavity in them, only the main tissue responsible for the function of this organ is the parenchyma....
+There is no cavity in them, only the main tissue responsible for the function of this organ is parenchyma.
 It is permeated with many tiny vessels.
-When the parenchymal organ is damaged, bleeding develops from each of these capillaries.
+When a parenchymal organ is damaged, bleeding develops from each of these capillaries.

-An unpleasant feature of the parenchyma and its vessels is the inability to contract, independently stopping bleeding.
+An unpleasant feature of the parenchyma and its vessels is the inability to contract, stopping the bleeding on its own.

 Causes

 The development of parenchymal blood loss is preceded by a violation of the integrity of the organ.
-The rupture of the parenchyma and small capillaries becomes a direct source of hemorrhage.
+Parenchymal rupture and small capillaries become a direct source of hemorrhage.

-Causes that can lead to damage to the parenchymal organ:
+Reasons that can lead to damage to a parenchymal organ:

 • Injuries;